-Associate Professor, Biodesign Center for Immunotherapy, Vaccines and Virotherapy
+Associate Professor, Biodesign Center for Bioelectronics and Biosensors

 Her postdoctoral studies were performed in the Department of Biology at Washington University in St. Louis, where she studied mechanisms of two-component system regulation in Mycobacterium tuberculosis.
 During her tenure at Washington University, she was also an Instructor in the University College and taught Molecular Microbiology and Pathogenesis in the M.A. in Biology program.
 In 2005, she became a faculty member in the ASU School of Life Sciences and the Biodesign Institute.